ilikeorangutans/ancol/README.md

 ## TODO List

  * Colonies
-   * Assign jobs to colonists
+   * Assign jobs to colonists (partially done; can assign job on tiles)
-   * Break colony UI down into smaller ui components
+   * Break colony UI down into smaller ui components (started working on this)
    * Implement food mechanics; colonists should starve if not enough food is available
    * Surroundings map (draw using real tiles)
-   * Hide transient goods like crosses or liberty bells from the warehouse view
-   * Render wares as icons
+   * Merge corn and fish wares into a single food type in warehouse view
    * UI for ships/wagon trains in colony
      * Repairing ships
  * Minimap